morey-tech/managed-argocd-lab-template/README.md

 You can view the details of the sync operation by, in the top menu, clicking "SYNC STATUS".
 Here it will display, what "REVISION" it was for, what triggered it (i.e., "INITIATED BY: automated sync policy"), and the result of the sync (i.e., what resources changed).

 ### 4.5.
-Demonstrate Application auto-heal functionality.
+Demonstrate Application self-heal functionality.
-If you remember, you also enabled the auto-heal functionally; this is particularly useful when your cluster is prone to configuration drift.
+If you remember, you also enabled the self-heal functionally; this is particularly useful when your cluster is prone to configuration drift.
 Maybe, changes are made to the Helm charts and applied to the clusters without being pushed to the repo first.

-Auto-heal will ensure that Argo CD will reconcile any changes made to the Application resources that deviate from the source (i.e., the repo).
+self-heal will ensure that Argo CD will reconcile any changes made to the Application resources that deviate from the source (i.e., the repo).

 To demonstrate this:
 1. From the `guestbook` Application page in the Argo CD UI: